masoncfrancis/masons-guides/nyc/gettingaround.md

 placeholder stuff

-## Cars

-Don't rent one.
-Parking in NYC is awful and you're looking at upwards of $120 per day just for parking.
-Also, you don't want to deal with New York traffic or tolls.

-## Taxis, and Ubers/Lyfts

-Don't use them unless you are stranded somewhere not near the subway or you feel like you are in danger, especially on a bus or subway.
-They cost a lot more than you probably wanna pay, tbh.
-Plus if you're trying to use a taxi you have to try to flag one down, which kinda sucks.

 ## Ferry

 You can use the NYC Ferry system to get to some places around New York.
 The ferry fare is $4 and can give you a good view of the NYC skyline.
 I definitely